jbrodo/periodic-table-bingo/README.md

 Apologies to mobile and small screen users, this page does not scale well.

+## How to start the web server
+python3 -m http.server 8000

 ## How To Generate Data
 1. Run `python3 build_element_data.py`
 2. Wait about 15 mins (rate limiting in effect on GitHub API)